gegedenice/postman2mcp/README.md

 ---

+## Todo

+- Generate a Dockerfile to run a MCP container

 ## Example repository: openalex-postman2mcp

 See this GitHub repository [https://github.com/gegedenice/openalex-postman2mcp](https://github.com/gegedenice/openalex-postman2mcp) to have an example of generated MCP server on the OpenAlex API.